+Tragically, in January 2020 we experienced a fire next door that flooded our store.
+We were just recovering from that, and had just re-opened when CoVid restrictions came in, and we made the difficult decision to close our doors.
+While we were sad to see the store go, we are so grateful to have an online presence still.
+Despite any circumstance we face, there are a few things we know.
 What we know is that every product has a story, and every purchase has an impact.
 We may not see it, but there is a ripple from any purchase made anywhere that affects real people in real places.
 We want to know that that impact is positive.
-We want to provide or point people to ethical alternatives for every product on the market.
-Perhaps it is a lofty goal, but perhaps it is a worthy goal.
+We want to provide or point people to ethical or fair trade alternatives for as many items on the market that we can.

 Our Mission Our goal is to combat poverty and injustice by purchasing products from fair trade cooperatives in developing nations.
 Most of these cooperatives are made up of people who were living in poverty, or who have been rescued from situations like sex trafficking or abuse.
 They are now being offered employment making products in order to offer them a new life and a new start.
 We are purchasing these products to sell in the North American market.